 Amy Berg has directed some parts of the series, along with an impressive set of filmmakers – Roger Ross Williams (“Life,” and “Animated”), Heidi Ewing (“Jesus Camp”), T.J.
 Martin and Daniel Lindsay (“Undefeated”), and Richard Hankin (“The Jinx”) who are also behind the camera for a number of episodes.

 Netflix appears to have specialized in pet based documentaries like “Dogs,” and for these people to take comfort in, we have a series purely based on dogs.
 The show actively works to cheer the audience up and make us feel a little amazing about the relation between human and pets.

 Dogs Cast: Who’s in it?

-Documentaries are fundamentally based on real-life stories, captured and represented uniquely.
-“Dogs” is just like that.
-Dogs is a documentary with real people.
-Thus all of the cast does not consist of those who are actors in their professional lives.
-Beth, Carly, and Corinne are a few you can see on-screen.
+Docuseries are fundamentally based on real-life stories, captured and represented uniquely.
+Dogs is no different.
+Dogs is a documentary with real people — and of course real dogs.
+Thus all of the cast consists of real-life dog owners.

 Dogs Plot: What is it about?

 Each episode of this series shows a story that is true about the relationship between people and the dogs in their life.
 The show’s focus ranges from war zones, to children and families in need, and ways in which dogs can help make life easier for those who have disabilities.
 From Syria to Japan, the show crosses boundaries to tell stories about dogs that changed people’s lives.